 Incentives have been dangled in front of your nose all of your life.
 From “if you finish your plate you’ll get some pudding” as a child to “if you sell 100 cars this quarter you’ll get a 25% bonus” all the way to “if you don’t stop harassing the cleaning lady, we’ll put you in a home, grandpa!”

-An incentive is meant to get you to do more of a good thing or less of a bad thing, and is used by anyone who tries to influence your behavior.
+An incentive gets you to do more of a good thing or less of a bad thing, and people use it to try and influence your behavior.

 Stephen Dubner and Steven Levitt say there are three kinds of incentives: